dellsystem/dellsystem.github.io/_posts/2013-10-06-sudoku-code.md

 ### Alternatives

-Instead of encrypting the Sudoku puzzle itself, use a standard one. for example, if you and your imaginary recipient both have access to the New York Times, which we will pretend has a daily Sudoku puzzle if it doesn't actually, then just use that.
+Instead of encrypting the Sudoku puzzle itself, use a standard one.
+For example, if you and your imaginary recipient both have access to the New York Times, which we will pretend has a daily Sudoku puzzle if it doesn't actually, then just use that.
 Then, the only numbers you'd have to send along with the